 One weekend recently, Tyler asked for cinnamon rolls, but we didn’t have any.
 I decided we could probably make some that would taste much better than the store-bought, so I started looking up recipes.
 Almost every one of the required yeast.

-Rising time meant that it would take a couple hours for most of the recipes because there are a few times that the dough needs time to rise.
-Well, this girl enjoys her sleep, and I was not waking up at o’dark-thirty just to make some cinnamon rolls.
+Yeast = Rising Time.
+Rising time meant that it would take a couple of hours for most of the recipes.
+There are a few different times that the dough needs time to rise.
+Well, this girl enjoys her sleep, and I was not waking up at oh-dark-thirty just to make some cinnamon rolls.

 Add in some vanilla extract and the butter.
 Use a pastry blender or two butter knives (or your hands) to cut the butter into the cinnamon-sugar mixture and set this aside.